demisto/content/IndicatorFields/incidentfield-tlp_CHANGELOG.md

 ## [Unreleased]
-Recreated the traffic light protocol indicator field.
+Recreated the traffic light protocol indicator field as a single-select field.